tve/mqboard/mqtt_async/README.md

 terms of MP releases this will mean V1.13 or greater.
 I highly recommend building MP from source yourself, but there is a download available, see below.

+Using TLS **requires** a number of PRs that are in the pipeline.
+Your best bet at this point is to use the author's MP firmware at https://github.com/tve/micropython (in the default `tve` branch).
+(The PRs no longer merge cleanly due to the ever-evolving MP master HEAD...)

 ### Installation

-You can install the library using upip as follows:
+You can:
+- copy the `mqtt_async.py` file to your board, e.g., `pyboard.py -f cp mqtt_async.py :`
+- cross-compile the library to an mpy file and upload that
+- skip `micropython-logging` as there is a fall-back

+An old version is available via upip, it's useless right now:

 ```
 import upip
 upip.install('micropython-mqtt-async')
 upip.install('micropython-logging')
 ```

-Alternatively, you can:
-- copy the `mqtt_async.py` file to your board, e.g., `pyboard.py -f cp mqtt_async.py :`
-- cross-compile the library to an mpy file and upload that
-- skip `micropython-logging` as there is a fall-back

 ### Hello World